Rohii1515/kafka-pipeline/README.md

 # confluent-kafka-Pipline
 ![pipeline](https://github.com/Rohii1515/kafka-sensor-pipeline/assets/101645749/db5bf214-0ac1-47e9-a44f-0ce664205cf3)

-this repo help us to know how to publish and consume data to end from kafka confluent in json format.
+# Overview
+This project is designed to demonstrate how to build a Confluent Kafka Pipeline that facilitates the collection, transformation, and storage of sensor data using Kafka and MongoDB.
+It provides a step-by-step guide on how to publish sensor data to Kafka topics, stream and transform the data using Confluent Kafka Streams, and finally, consume and store the data in a MongoDB database.

 ![download](https://user-images.githubusercontent.com/34875169/169837256-b5cce5b4-0b10-4a5b-82b7-926f10690437.png)
 ***